Shad00Z/machine-learning-compilers/docs/submissions/05_tensor_op.rst

 If that dimension does not have unit stride in the output tensor, we assume that the unary operation uses transposition.

 In case of transposition, the primitive ``N`` dimension is the one with unit stride in the output tensor.
-In case there is no transposition, we choose the dimension with the smallest stride in the input tensor.
+If there is no transposition, we choose the dimension with the smallest stride in the input tensor.
 That excludes the previously identified ``M`` dimension.

 Lastly, we set all remaining dimensions to ``sequential``.